Brand recognition isn't built in a day. It can take a lot of time, marketing dollars, and strategic decision-making to become a household name.

 - What is your perception of the following brands?

 - Which of the following type(s) of product(s) do you most associate with [CLIENT NAME]?

 - What factors are most important to you when purchasing string cheese/cheese sticks?

 - Which of the following brands of string cheese/cheese sticks have you purchased in the past 3 months?
 Select all that apply.

-The Results of the Brand Awareness Survey
+Brand Awareness Survey Results

 It is expected the study will be revisited post-campaign to understand how key performance indicators, such as brand awareness and perception, have shifted.

 The marketing firm and CPG brand received a topline summary report from our market research firm.